yoichinak/xamarin-docs.ja-jp/docs/essentials/get-started.md

     protected override void OnCreate(Bundle savedInstanceState) {
         //...
         base.OnCreate(savedInstanceState);
-        Xamarin.Essentials.Platform.Init(this, savedInstanceState); // add this line to your code
+        Xamarin.Essentials.Platform.Init(this, savedInstanceState); // add this line to your code, it may also be called: bundle
         //...
     ```